-The Long Finned Black Tetra is a very commonly available fish.
-This tetra is a strain of fish developed from the Black Tetra or Blackskirt TetraGymnocorymbus ternetzi.
-It is a very durable fish and makes a very good fish for the beginner.
+The Long Finned Black Tetra was developed from the Black Tetra or Blackskirt TetraGymnocorymbus ternetzi.
+It is a very durable fish and a great choice for the beginning aquarist.
 It is known by several names and variations of these names, including Longfin Blackskirt Tetra, Longfinned Black Widow Tetra, Black Hifin Tetra, Blackskirt Hifin Tetra, and Longfin Blackskirt Tetra.

-Like its predecessor, the Long Finned Black Tetra is also very popular and is readily available.
-Being a schooling fish they will appreciate the company of their own kind, a standard aquarium school is made up of about 6 - 7 fish, and more is even better.
-It is very active and fast moving, but does have a tendency towards fin nipping.
-Because of this it should not be kept with smaller fishes, but will do very well in a community tank with larger fishes.
+Like its predecessor, the Long Finned Black Tetra is very popular and readily available.
+This schooling fish will appreciate the company of its own kind.
+A standard aquarium school is made up of about 6 to 7 fish, but more is even better.
+This active and fast moving fish does have a tendency towards fin nipping.
+Because of this, it should not be kept with smaller fishes but will do very well in a community tank with larger fishes.

-These fish are are very durable and easy to keep, but they are a bit more difficult to breed than the Blackskirt Tetra.
-This is probably because of their being highly inbred already.
+These fish are are very durable and easy to keep, but they are a bit more difficult to breed than the Blackskirt Tetra, probably because they are highly inbred already.
 Provide them with a 15 gallon aquarium or larger.
-They like a well lit tank with dense areas of bunched low vegetation, which leaves lots of open areas for swimming.
-They are hardy at 70 - 90° F, but are prone to develop ick if kept in colder temperatures.
+They like a well-lit tank with dense areas of bunched low vegetation, leaving lots of open areas for swimming.
+They are hardy at 70 to 90° F, but are prone to develop ich if kept in colder temperatures.

 The Black Tetra Gymnocorymbus ternetzi was described by Boulenger in 1895.
 The species is not listed on the IUCN Red List.
 They are found in South America in Paraguay and Guapore Basins.
-These fish show a preference for slow moving streams and tributaries, normally dimly lit from dense forest canopies.
-They inhabit the upper layers of the water feeding on worms, small crustaceans and insects.
-Many are captive bred for the aquarium industry.
+These fish show a preference for slow-moving streams and tributaries that are dimly lit from dense forest canopies.
+They inhabit the upper layers of the water, feeding on worms, small crustaceans, and insects.
+Many are captive-bred for the aquarium industry.

 Scientific Name: Gymnocorymbus ternetzi